bfirner/olympos/README.md

 * * Need compound logic as well I suppose

 ### Code Cleanup
+* Equip type in equip behaviors is not used.
+Maybe remove?
 * Compartmentalize activities in main into separate functions
 * Redo all "OR" options in the json files to be arrays of arrays.
+* * This is for arguments and in other places

 ### New Features
 * Inventory and options for default or possible items in it